All Episodes

 Okay, fine.

-Banks did bad things, that's true.
+Banks did bad things.

-We can go past that for a second then into there's a lot of political momentum behind certain groups here.
+All right, we can go past that for a second then into there's a lot of political momentum behind certain groups here.

-There's a lot of uh open territory for leftist politicians and perhaps even some attorneys general to make a bit of headway on the issue.
+There's a lot of open territory for leftist politicians and perhaps even some attorneys general to make a bit of headway on the issue.

 And so what do they do?

-They create this residential mortgage backed securities working group, which as the Wall Street Journal says is a coalition of federal and state regulators and prosecutors created in 2012 to identify, investigate, and prosecute instances of wrongdoing in the residential backed securities market.
+They create this residential mortgage-backed securities working group, which, as the Wall Street Journal says, is a coalition of federal and state regulators and prosecutors created in 2012 to identify, investigate, and prosecute instances of wrongdoing in the residential-backed securities market.

-No, they're not going to jail.
+No, they're not going to jail because then they'd actually be upset.

 Then there'd be problems, right?